 Optimization of the target

-The optimization of the target is the same process as stop-loss.
-I need to open the optimizer of the variable again and set the same test for the “PTARGET” variable.
+The target optimization process is the same as stop-loss.
+I need to open the variable’s optimizer again and set the same test for the “PTARGET” variable.

 Target optimization preparation